JagerOtter801/TerraOffRoad/README.md

 ```
 npx expo start

-# On the device launch Expo Go and scan the QR code.

 ```
+# Finally using your mobile phone, launch Expo Go and scan the QR code.

 ## ⚙️ Configurations